huggingface/optimum-nvidia/README.md

 ---
 <div align="left">

 Optimum-NVIDIA delivers the best inference performance on the NVIDIA platform through Hugging Face.
-Easily access cutting edge optimizations like FP8 post-training quantization and tools like NVIDIA TensorRT-LLM through simple and familiar APIs.
-Unlock peak performance with Optimum-NVIDIA by changing just a single line in your existing transformers code.
+Run LLaMA 2 at 1,200 tokens/second (up to 28x faster than the framework) by changing just a single line in your existing transformers code.

-TODO: Performance Graph (speedup against eager across different HW)
 </div></div>

 # Installation